Tuyet and Kirsty’s Story

 Relationships focus

-Starting with a deep dive in marketing, Kirsty helped Tuyet define her target market and revise her business pitch.
+Starting with a deep dive in marketing, Krissy helped Tuyet define her target market and revise her business pitch.
 They reviewed her digital marketing, including discussing key terms to optimise her websites prominence on search engines and implemented a social media schedule to increase customer engagement.
-Kirsty encouraged Tuyet to re-engage her current database of customers to leverage referrals and to reach out to local hotel and international tourism agencies to help advertise her tour packages.
+Krissy encouraged Tuyet to re-engage her current database of customers to leverage referrals and to reach out to local hotel and international tourism agencies to help advertise her tour packages.
 Tuyet has also more recently approached two social media influencers (bloggers) as a way to increase the exposure and appeal of YESD.

-Turning their attention to work-life balance and stress management techniques, Kirsty and Tuyet identified time management as a key priority.
+Turning their attention to work-life balance and stress management techniques, Krissy and Tuyet identified time management as a key priority.
 They discussed putting in place deadlines, setting follow-ups and using a spreadsheet to track her time and help balance her responsibilities.

 To help with capacity, Tuyet also signed an official partnership with a Singaporean University in June, where five large groups of students will volunteer for the social enterprise in 2019.
 Partnerships with two other communities in Northern Vietnam have also been confirmed.